 For a long time Neil Harbisson, an artist and designer, lived a life in black and white to be born without being able to see the colors.

-Today Neil has transhuman powers, in the form of an antenna implanted in his skull that allows him to "see" (or better say "feel") the colors with sound vibrations.
+Today Neil has transhuman powers, in the form of an antenna implanted in his skull which allows him to "see" (or better to say "hear") colors with sound vibrations.

-Her partner Moon Ribas, on the other hand, has a seismic sensor implanted in her foot that allows her to "feel" the upheavals of the earth during an earthquake.
+Her partner Moon Ribas, on the other hand, has a seismic sensor implanted in her foot that allows her to “feel” the earthquakes during an earthquake.

 Neil and Moon are actually two transhumans, two cyborgs, two members of a new "middle species" that represents a deeper connection between humans and technology.
-One of the aspects of transhumanism.
+One aspect of the transhumanism.

 He feels the colors

-During a conference a few months ago, the 2019 Indaba Design, Neil Harbisson he caught the eye with a funny piece about his cyborg nature.
+During a conference a few months ago, the 2019 Indaba Design, Neil Harbisson caught attention with a funny piece about his cyborg nature.

 I think seeing in grayscale has many advantages: first of all a better night vision and a better distance vision.Neil Harbisson

-Neil created a first sensor prototype based on Sir Isaac Newton's intuition about sound and color, both frequencies.
-For this he introduced a list of all the colors in the spectrum, including infrared, into the sensor.
+Neil created a first sensor prototype based on Sir Isaac Newton's insight into sound and color, both frequencies.
+For this he introduced in the sensor a list of all the colors in the spectrum, including infrared.

 After this first attempt, Neil created an antenna that was surgically implanted in his skull.

-"My aim was to create an antenna that would pick up the dominant color in the scene before my eyes, communicating the sound of that color to my ears."
+"My aim was to create an antenna that would pick up the dominant color in the scene in front of my eyes, communicating the sound of that color to my ears."

 She feels the earthquakes

 The movements in his performance coincided exactly with the movements he felt.
-Ribas revealed that the next step is to "dance" to the data coming live from the Moon and no longer to a series of pre-recorded data.
+Ribas revealed that the next step is to “dance” on the data coming live from the Moon and no longer on a series of pre-recorded data.